jpjones76/SeisIO.jl/docs/src/Formats/hdf5.rst

 one); an asterisk ('*') is a wildcard for zero or more characters.

 Writing to HDF5 volumes is supported through *write_hdf5*, described in :ref:`Writing to File<write>`.

-.. function:: scan_hdf5(fname::String)
-.. function:: scan_hdf5(fname::String, level="trace")

-Scans supported seismic HDF5 formats and returns a list of strings describing the waveform contents.
-If level="trace", output is more verbose.